Do you want your own black pearl leopard gecko, or would you like to breed this morph?

 How Does Selective Breeding Work?

-Selective breeding is the process desired morphs, and new morphs are created.
+Selective breeding is the process breeders use to create new morphs.

 The breeder looks at the desired traits or morph type they want in the new gecko.